ktiyab/tiny-gae-gce-scheduler-skeleton/README.md

 ## Presentation

 TGJS is based on Google App Engine (GAE), Google Datastore (GD), Google Compute Engine (GCE) and Google Cloud Storage (GCS).

-TGJS run on a tiny instance of GAE, with his interface you can schedule a jobs which are saved in Datastore.
+TGJS run on a tiny instance of GAE, with his interface you can schedule jobs which are saved in Datastore.
 GAE crontab run by default every 1 min and then read jobs list scheduled in Datastore, create job queues wich can automatically create GCE instances.

-TGJS with GCE can run your scripts from GCS on startup.
-When instances are shutdown  TGJS stop or delete the GCE instance after an elapsed time indicated by you.
+TGJS with GCE can run your scripts from GCS on instance startup.
+When instances are shutdown GCE can run your shutdown script and TGJS can  stop or delete the GCE instance after an elapsed time indicated by you.

 ### 1 - Checkout the code skeleton

-This code skeleton aimed to help you to quicly setup a GCE scheduler for your GCP jobs.
+This code skeleton aimed to help you to quickly setup a GCE scheduler for your GCP jobs.

 ### 2 - Add your GCP service account and install librairies